awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 ### Example: Create a snapshot with tags<a name="iam-creating-snapshot-with-tags"></a>

 The following policy includes the `aws:RequestTag` condition key that requires the customer to apply the tags `costcenter=115` and `stack=prod` to any new snapshot\.
-The `aws:TagKeys` condition key uses the `ForAllValues` modifier to indicate that only the keys `costcenter` and `stack` can be specified in the request\.
-The request fails if either of these conditions is not met\.
+If users don't pass these specific tags, or if they don't specify tags at all, the request fails\.

 For resource\-creating actions that apply tags, customers must also have permissions to use the `CreateTags` action\.
 The third statement uses the `ec2:CreateAction` condition key to allow customers to create tags only in the context of `CreateSnapshot`\.
 Customers cannot tag existing volumes or any other resources\.
 For more information, see [Grant permission to tag resources during creation](supported-iam-actions-tagging.md)\.